1. Before starting, read all planting instructions, planting tips, and maintenance.

 4. Check rules for your state and weed-kill if allowable and kill all weeds before planting this seed.
 Use herbicide weed control or tillage.
 Follow the directions for the weed-kill product you have purchased.
 Do not move to step 5 until you have waited at least 7 days after weed-kill has been applied.

-5. Disc harrow or till thoroughly and then repeat after 5 days.
+5. Disc harrow or till thoroughly and then repeat after 5 days if needed.
 Do not over-till; doing so will result in loss of moisture.
 Then drag an old box spring mattress, chain-link fence, or ATV harrow-drag to smooth out plot & fluff up top ¼” for planting.
 Never plant seed deeper than ¼”.

 6. Add 200 #’s/acre of 10-20-20 or 19-19-19 or equivalent fertilizer.
 However, 19-19-19 is a better choice for More Wildlife: Brassica.
 Fertilizer and seed should be done consecutive.